-The Dounreay Trì project is a commercial demonstration project, to be installed off the North coast of Scotland within a site approximately 9 km off Dounreay, Caithness.
-Hexicon has developed a semi-submersible foundation for offshore wind power that is designed to be turbine agnostic, which means it can support any commercial turbine.
-The Dounreay design hosts two 5 MW wind turbine generators.
+The Dounreay Trì is a commercial demonstration project to be installed within a site approximately 9 km off Dounreay, Caithness off the north coast of Scotland.
+The design hosts two 5 MW wind turbine generators.

 The platform turns into free wind around the third column of the triangular platform using a turret bearing and an electrical swivel.
 The turret is a solution being widely used in the oil and gas industry, where it has been proven for decades on e.g. FPSOs (Floating Production Storage and Offloading) vessels.

-A single dynamic export cable brings the power ashore.
-Subject to a Connection Offer from Scottish and Southern Energy Power Distribution, the associated onshore electrical infrastructure to connect the newly constructed substation at, or near, the existing Dounreay 33 kV substation.
-The substation will include switchgear, protection, and some local control.
+The electrical power is transported ashore by a single dynamic cable.
+It is subject to a Connection Offer from Scottish and Southern Energy Power Distribution, the associated onshore electrical infrastructure to connect the newly constructed substation at, or near, the existing Dounreay 33 kV substation.
+The substation include switchgear, protection, and local control.

 Project Delivery Team

-To successfully execute the Project, Dounreay has appointed several well-respected parties within the renewables industry, such as Atkins, RES Offshore, ABS and Hexicon.
+Dounreay appointed several well-respected parties in the renewables industry to execute the project such as Atkins, RES Offshore, ABS together with Hexicon.